Food Before One Is Just For Fun: Myth or Fact?

 So a more accurate saying would be ‘food before one is fun, but not just for fun’ - even if it doesn’t exactly roll off the tongue!

-While it's true that introducing solids during this time is an important developmental milestone, solid foods can also contribute valuable nutrients to a baby’s diet such as protein, iron, zinc and omega-3 fatty acids.
-These nutrients are all important for babies' growth and brain development.
+Solid foods contribute valuable nutrients to a baby’s diet such as protein, iron, zinc and omega-3 fatty acids.

 In fact, the World Health Organization states that 'if complementary foods are not introduced around the age of 6 months, or if they are given inappropriately, an infant’s growth may falter.'

-Iron-rich foods are particularly important for babies as the iron stores that were built up during pregnancy generally run out at around 6 months.
 Iron is crucial for healthy growth and development, and breastmilk and formula don’t provide adequate iron to meet your baby’s needs so they need to get this from solid food.

 Iron can be found in red meat, poultry, fish, legumes, nuts and seeds (in age-appropriate forms), tofu, leafy green vegetables, whole grains and fortified bread and cereals.